frenya/vscode-recall-gitbook/documentation.md

 * `Space` - expands the card and shows one more page (repeat until the card is fully expanded)
 * `Enter` - mark the card as remembered
+* `S` - mark the card as hard (Struggled)
 * `F` - mark the card as forgotten
 * `N` - go to the next card without logging any result
-* `A` - archive card - card won’t show for review anymore
+* `A` - archive card - card won't show for review anymore, this needs to be confirmed by `Enter`

 ### Recall level <a href="#recall-level" id="recall-level"></a>

 Every card has a so called “recall level” which indicates how well you remember it.
 It also represents the number of days after which it will be queued for review again.

 All cards start with a default recall level of 1 which means the card will be queued for review the next day.
-If you mark it as remembered, the recall level will be doubled.
-If you mark it as forgotten, the recall level will be halved.
+If you mark it as remembered, the recall level will be doubled. the recall level will be doubled.
+If you mark it as forgotten, the recall level will go back to 1.

 More details on the algorithm can be find [here](spaced-repetition.md)